docker-mailserver/docker-mailserver/docs/content/config/environment.md

 ##### REPORT_RECIPIENT

-Defines who receives reports if they are enabled.
+Defines who receives reports (if they are enabled).

 - **empty** => Use POSTMASTER_ADDRESS
 - => Specify the recipient address

 ##### REPORT_SENDER

-Defines who sends reports if they are enabled.
+Defines who sends reports (if they are enabled).

 - **empty** => `mailserver-report@<YOUR DOMAIN>`
 - => Specify the sender address